The taggedPBC: Annotating a massive parallel corpus for crosslinguistic investigations: Results

 \section{Results}

-The final \emph{taggedPBC} dataset contains tagged data for 1,597 modern languages (1,599 if you include the 2 conlangs with NT translations: Esperanto and Klingon).
-This represents roughly 20\% of the world's languages from 133 distinct families and 111 isolates (i.e. languages without other family members in the dataset).
-The number of languages with more than 1,800 sentences/verses in the dataset is 1,545 (see Table X), and the fewest number of sentences/verses is represented by Tanimuca-Retuarã/Letuama (ISO 639-3: tnc) with 754 sentences.
-The automatic tagging method outlined above results in a statistically robust number of unique arguments and predicates for all 1597 languages (mean: 732 arguments, 495 predicates), with the fewest number of unique arguments and predicates being tagged for Cantonese (ISO 639-3: yue; 163 arguments, 74 predicates).
+The final \emph{taggedPBC} dataset contains tagged data for 1,942 modern languages (1,944 if you include the 2 conlangs with NT translations: Esperanto and Klingon).
+This represents roughly 25\% of the world's languages from 155 distinct families and 78 single languages or isolates.
+The number of languages with more than 1,800 sentences/verses in the dataset is 1,853 (see Table \ref{tab:Number-of-verses}), and the fewest number of verses is represented by Nafusi (ISO 639-3: jbn) with 729 verses.
+The automatic tagging method outlined above results in a statistically robust number of unique arguments and predicates\footnote{In the current paper, I use the term ``argument'' and ``predicate'' as a way of grouping classes of words that loosely correspond to heads of phrases and serve similar roles/functions crosslinguistically.
+Specifically, ``argument'' groups the word classes of nouns, proper nouns, and pronouns, which are deemed to represent prototypical agents/patients.
+The term ``predicate'' groups the word classes of verbs and auxiliaries, which are deemed to represent prototypical actions/states.
+By using these terms to group POS tags, I am not claiming that these tags exclusively represent all instantiations of “arguments” or “predicates” crosslinguistically, but simply separating out those tags from other tags in the Universal Tag Set used in the overall dataset, in order to develop procedures to compute relevant statistics for crosslinguistic comparison.} for all 1,942 languages (mean: 699 arguments, 466 predicates), with the fewest number of unique arguments being tagged for Nugunu (ISO 639-3: yas; 76) and the fewest number of unique predicates being tagged for Rapanui (ISO 639-3: rap; 57).
+If we compare the number of unique nouns and verbs, the fewest unique nouns are identified for ut-Hun (ISO 639-3: uth; 59) and the fewest unique verbs for Bambalang (ISO 639-3: bmo; 54).

-As noted above, this dwarfs all available crosslinguistic tagged data in terms of language coverage, with the closest similar corpus-based dataset being the UDT, in which only 106 of the 160 languages in the v2.14 release have more than 200 tagged sentences.
+As noted above, this is significantly more than currently available crosslinguistic tagged data in terms of language coverage, with the closest similar corpus-based dataset being the UDT, in which only 106 of the 160 languages in the v2.14 release have more than 200 tagged sentences.
 However, before we can use this dataset for investigation, we need to be confident in the validity of the tags as well as the features that can be extracted from this dataset.
-Accordingly, we now turn to validation of the tagging accuracy of the IBM2 word alignment POS-tag transfer method (section \ref{subsec:Validating-tag-accuracy}), as well as how well extracted features correlate with existing classifications in typological databases (section \ref{subsec:Testing-features-extracted}).
+Accordingly, we now turn to validation of the tagging accuracy of the IBM2 word alignment POS-tag transfer method (§\ref{subsec:Validating-tag-accuracy}), as well as how well extracted features correlate with existing classifications in typological databases (§\ref{subsec:Testing-features-extracted}).